arhumzafar/twitterSentimentAnalysis/README.md

 #### Arhum Zafar - November 2020

 By looking at the sentiment of posts on the internet, whether they are positive, negative, or neutral -- we can understand how people feel about certain topics.
-Furthermore, understanding the sentiment of the tweets can be vital for differnt purposes such as: information gathering, politics, marketing & advertising, behavior analysis, and more.
+Furthermore, understanding the sentiment of the tweets can be vital for different purposes such as: information gathering, politics, marketing & advertising, behavior analysis, and more.
 <br>
 <br>
 In this project, we'll be analyzing the sentiment of tweets, however analysis on Twitter is not a trivial task.
 According to